Butte-Silver Bow Creek, Anaconda, and the Upper Clark Fork River Basin

-Westscape is a principal supplier of native shrubs to the U.S. Environmental Protection
+Since 2007, Westscape has been a principal supplier of native shrubs to the U.S. EPA

-Agency (EPA) Superfund sites near Butte, Anaconda, and the vast Upper Clark Fork River
+Superfund sites of Butte, Anaconda, and the vast Upper Clark Fork River Basin Restoration

-Basin Restoration area of western Montana.
-These areas are administered by the Montana
+area of western Montana.
+These areas are administered by the Montana Department of

-Department of Justice’s Natural Resource Damage Program and the Montana Department
+Justice’s Natural Resource Damage Program and the Montana Department of

 The region encompasses numerous reclamation sites and together form the largest EPA